SynBioDex/libSBOLj/README.md

     maven install

-To build libSBOLj use the following command:
+To build libSBOLj make sure that you do not use the following command:

     ant clean jar test